What is a Podcast: How They Work & How to Get Started (2022)

-You can use several digital media player applications like Spotify and iTunes to host and stream your podcast through their website and mobile app.
+You can use several digital media player applications like Spotify and iTunes (which hosts more than 700,000 podcasts) to host and stream your podcast through their website and mobile app.

 They also provide additional features like transcripts, guest biographies, commentary, community forums, and more.
 You can even host your podcasts on radio stations.